pouya-eghbali/lambdaJSON/README.md

 ==============
 Code is more clean, i used class and function definitions instead of lambda to improve readability. now, there is a lambdaJSON class, the freezer and defreezer class, you can have as many custom lambdaJSON instances you may need.
-Identifier method changed. previously i used "type://" identifier, this was unclean, after serialization it turned into "type:\\/\\/" which is ugly, now i have used "type::" identifier.
+Method identifier changed. previously i used "type://" identifier, this was unclean, after serialization it turned into "type:\\/\\/" which is ugly, now i have used "type::" identifier.

 I have added a method class, you can use it to implement custom freeze and defreeze methods for you complex/custom data types.